leo-colisson/proof-at-the-end/README.md

 ### Super Quick QuickStart ###

-If `proof-at-the-end` it's not installed in your CTAN distribution, copy the [`proof-at-the-end.sty` file](github.com/leo-colisson/proof-at-the-end/) in your project.
-Then, in your project, create new theorem/lemma environments (using any tool you like, like asmthm, ntheorem and thmtools), load the library using `\usepackage[createShortEnv]{proof-at-the-end}` and write your theorem using:
+If `proof-at-the-end` it's not installed in your CTAN distribution, copy the [`proof-at-the-end.sty` file](https://github.com/leo-colisson/proof-at-the-end/) in your project.
+Then, in your project, create new theorem/lemma environments (using any tool you like, like asmthm, ntheorem and thmtools), load the library using `\usepackage[createShortEnv]{proof-at-the-end}` (note that you need the version 2022/01/28 to have `createShortEnv` defined, otherwise you need to use directly `theoremEnd`) and write your theorem using:

 ```latex
 \begin{thmE}[My title][end, restate]